 You keep walking until you travel into stillness, transported by the monotonous rhythm of foot on pavement.
+You walk in spirals to evade questions of destination.
 Concentric circles grow smaller and smaller until you find yourself standing in the middle of what you didn’t know you were searching for.
 A leaf falls from a tree.
 You know what you must do.
-Like the gradual death of the deciduous in autumn you have to let go of it all, strip back to the bone, leave nothing but that which is necessary and perhaps not even that.
+Like the gradual death of the deciduous in Autumn you have to let go of it all, strip back to the bone, leave nothing but that which is necessary and perhaps not even that.
 Shave off the plaque that, unnoticed, has coated your whole Being and then unearth it, shivering and raw.
 Do not look away.
 Do not break the trance.
 This may be the first and last time you meet yourself.
 Whisper hello to the reflection in the pond.

 I wake one second before my alarm goes off, unable to complete my first thought of the day: I wonder when my alarm will go off.

 I move through the morning as though wading through lukewarm water; slowly, but with intention.
 The birds outside greet me with the morning news, inciting a smile that stems from childlike superstition.
 They are my omen for the day.
 I brew tea the colour of the sunrise and watch it expand and shift in the depths of the cup.
 If I stare for too long it morphs into the sky, and, quite honestly, I don’t know how I can be certain it is not.
 I sip my tea carefully, savouring every drop of the horizon that has been entrusted to me.

 The birds have moved on and that is my signal to get dressed and leave.
 I slip on the same dark jeans and sweater I’ve worn every day this week; the outfit of choice for the persona I currently inhabit.
 I’m sure it’ll be different this time next week.
 I’m sure I’ll be different this time next week.